galaxyproject/galaxy-hub/src/PublicGalaxyServers/index.md

   * Automated Processing of SAINT Templated Layouts (APOSTL) is a freely available software suite and analysis pipeline for reproducible, interactive analysis of AP-MS data.
 * *Comments:*
   * APOSTL is an evolving software project with the potential to customize individual analyses with additional Galaxy tools and widgets using the R web application framework, Shiny.
 The source code, data and documentation are freely available from [GitHub](https://github.com/bornea/APOSTL) and other sources.
   * APOSTL utilizes Significance Analysis of INTeractome (SAINT), a popular command-line software for analyzing AP data.
-APOSTL can process AP results from !MaxQuant, Scaffold, !PeptideShaker, or any software that can export mzIdentML.
+APOSTL can process AP results from MaxQuant, Scaffold, PeptideShaker, or any software that can export mzIdentML.
   * APOSTL can create a number of publication-quality visualizations including interactive bubble plots, protein-protein interaction networks through Cytoscape.js integration, and pathway enrichment/gene ontology plots.
   * [APOSTL: An Interactive Galaxy Pipeline for Reproducible Analysis of Affinity Proteomics Data](http://dx.doi.org/10.1021/acs.jproteome.6b00660), Brent M. Kuenzi, Adam L. Borne, Jiannong Li, Eric B Haura, Steven A Eschrich, John M Koomen, Uwe Rix, and Paul A Stewart. *J. Proteome Res.,* DOI: 10.1021/acs.jproteome.6b00660
   * [An Interactive Tool for Reproducible Analysis of Affinity Proteomics Data](http://sched.co/73yr), presented by Paul A Stewart at GCC2016.